#Sandbox

 The relationship: ttl <= hard_ttl.
 When ttl expires first, sandbox pauses but can be resumed.

-When hard_ttl expires, sandbox is deleted immediately.
+When hard_ttl expires, sandbox compute is cleaned and the sandbox can be restored by resume-capable access.
 Both can be extended via the refresh API.

 Example timeline (sandbox created with ttl=300 and hard_ttl=3600):